heronimus/maps-distance-matrix/README.md

 ## Important Notes
   - CSV format I use here is Microsoft Excel format, using `;` (semicolon) as separator.
   - Google Maps Distance Matrix API limits your free request up to **2500 request/day**.
-After reach your limit the distance/duration data inside the matrix will be write as **-1**.
+After reach your limit the distance/duration data inside the matrix will be write as **error**.
   - If you have Google Maps API Key, for now you can add it manually to the code on variable `url`.

 ##### :) heronimus (github.com/heronimus)